ashlygenaot/ashlygenaot/README.md

 # 🌱 Currently:
 - 💻 Learning Python with Scrimba<br><br>
-- 👾 Building projects from Codedex
+- 👾 Building projects using Python and Python libraries
+- 🚀 Exploring AI and ML

 # 🤝 Let's Connect:
 I'm looking to connect and collaborate with other Computer science students and professionals in the field.
 Check out my LinkedIn below!<br><br>